Earlier, I posted about the WordPress .htaccess file.

-More over when you edit your WordPress permalink, you need to update your .htaccess file.
-If you are a self hosted WordPress user, you should know about .htaccess file and how to edit it.
-In this tutorial, I will be sharing how you can edit WordPress .htaccess file using a free FTP client like FileZilla.
+Moreover, when you edit your WordPress permalinks, you need to update your .htaccess file.
+If you are a self-hosted WordPress user, you should know about the .htaccess file and how to edit it.

 How to edit WordPress .htaccess file using cPanel: